Al Qaeda After the Death of Bin Laden – The Future of Jihadist Terrorism

-I’m supposed to talk a little bit about the death of bin Laden and sort of the future of jihad and Al Qaeda and where things are going.
-And that may seem like a sort of obvious topic to address, you know, given recent events here but I think that night after Osama bin Laden was killed, after the news broke that he had been killed in Abbottabad, Pakistan, I turned on CNN and I saw one of the guys who was considered one of the leading thinkers on Al Qaeda, a guy named Peter Bergen, who is CNN’s counterterrorism analyst, say that the war was over, that’s it, terrorism is over, we don’t have anything to worry about anymore.
-That’s it and in fact, it’s just the Americans need to get beyond the War on Terror.
-As if it’s something that we came up with, as if it’s a construct in our heads and not something that we’re actually fighting, you know.
+I turned on CNN and I saw one of the guys who was considered one of the leading thinkers on Al Qaeda, a guy named Peter Bergen, who is CNN’s counterterrorism analyst.
+He said that the war was over, that is it, terrorism is over, we do not have anything to worry about anymore.
+That is it and, in fact, it is just that the Americans need to get beyond the War on Terror.
+As if it is something that we came up with, as if it is a construct in our heads and not something that we are actually fighting, you know.

-So, I guess I’d start by saying the war is, in fact, not over for a lot of reasons.
-I think that the ideological conflict has been greatly outlined by the previous presenters here today and so I’m not going to touch so much on that but so what I’m going to talk about is much more about the nitty gritty of the fight and that starts with jihadist-sponsoring states.
+So, I guess I would start by saying the war is, in fact, not over for a lot of reasons.
+I think that the ideological conflict has been greatly outlined by the previous presenters here today and so I am not going to touch so much on that, but so what I am going to talk about is much more about the nitty gritty of the fight and that starts with jihadist-sponsoring states.

 Now, that may even seem like an obvious notation for everybody.
-I mean, you know, of course there are states that are involved in sponsoring terrorism and are involved in terrorism but in fact, much of the analysis that’s proceeded here in the U.S. and in the West starts with the assumption that states aren’t in fact involved in sponsoring terrorism whether that be Al Qaeda or its likeminded affiliates around the globe.
+I mean, you know, of course there are states that are involved in sponsoring terrorism and are involved in terrorism but in fact, much of the analysis that has proceeded here in the U.S. and in the West starts with the assumption that states are not in fact involved in sponsoring terrorism whether that be Al Qaeda or its like-minded affiliates around the globe.

-And since we have a Cold War-minded crowd here today, I’ll start with a brief analogy.
-Back in the Cold War, back in 1981, in fact, the Reagan Administration decided it was going to confront Marxist and Leftist terrorism and Secretary of State Alexander Haig came forward and said that in fact, much of the terrorism that was on the planet, Marxist and Leftist terrorism, was sponsored by the Soviet Union.
+And since we have a Cold War-minded crowd here today, I will start with a brief analogy.
+Back in the Cold War, back in 1981 in fact, the Reagan Administration decided it was going to confront Marxist and Leftist terrorism and Secretary of State Alexander Haig came forward and said that in fact, much of the terrorism that was on the planet, Marxist and Leftist terrorism, was sponsored by the Soviet Union.

-And so, the Reagan Administration ordered up a National Intelligence Estimate on Soviet-sponsored terrorism and they kicked it over to the CIA’s analysts and the CIA’s Soviet analysts came back and said, well, no, in fact, the Soviets aren’t sponsoring terrorism.
-It’s against their interests to do so and they would never do this.
+And so, the Reagan Administration ordered up a National Intelligence Estimate on Soviet-sponsored terrorism and they kicked it over to the CIA’s analysts and the CIA’s Soviet analysts came back and said, well, no, in fact, the Soviets are not sponsoring terrorism.
+It is against their interests to do so and they would never do this.
 They would never be involved in sponsoring terrorism.

 I think he still gets the facts right of what happened and lo and behold, what happened was the Soviet analysts were wrong and Bill Casey and the CIA leadership and President Reagan were right.
 In fact, the Soviets were deeply involved in sponsoring terrorism.
 In fact, not only were the Soviets and their client states deeply involved in sponsoring terrorism generally and broadly in terms of training and so forth and ideologically, they actually were arming and training terrorist groups in Europe, in the Middle East, and elsewhere to attack us.
 In fact, in Lebanon a Soviet-backed terrorist group was actually tasked by the KGB to go out and kidnap the deputy head of the CIA in Lebanon in the 1970s.

 So I just want you to pause for a second here and think about this.
-At the same time the Soviets are actually sponsoring terrorism against the CIA directly, the CIA’s Soviet analysts are saying that the Soviets aren’t sponsoring terrorism at all, okay?
+At the same time the Soviets are actually sponsoring terrorism against the CIA directly, the CIA’s Soviet analysts are saying that the Soviets are not sponsoring terrorism at all, okay?

-That’s the type of ideological, I would say, intellectual blindspot you’re dealing with when it comes to the analysis of terrorism.
+That is the type of ideological, I would say, intellectual blind-spot you are dealing with when it comes to the analysis of terrorism.
 Now, you may be wondering, what does that have to do with today?
 What does that have to do with Al Qaeda and Islamist terrorism?
 Well, it turns out that in the 1990s our analysts, as brilliant as they are, made the same assumption again.
 They decided that Islamist terrorism, jihad, was not state sponsored.
-And in fact, if you go to the 9/11 Commission Report, you’ll see in the 9/11 Commission it specifically describes Al Qaeda as “stateless” and as a “new terrorism without any state backers.”
+And in fact, if you go to the 9/11 Commission Report, you will see in the 9/11 Commission it specifically describes Al Qaeda as “stateless” and as a “new terrorism without any state backers.”

-Now, if you go through the 9/11 Commission Report carefully as I have many, many times since 2004 when it came out, you’ll realize this is logically incoherent.
-When you actually look at the facts of what’s reported in the 9/11 Commission Report.
+Now, if you go through the 9/11 Commission Report carefully as I have many, many times since 2004 when it came out, you will realize this is logically incoherent.
+When you actually look at the facts of what is reported in the 9/11 Commission Report.

 You know, Osama bin Laden forged a lot of lasting relationships there in Sudan.
 So, his safe haven in Sudan as documented by the 9/11 Commission was a crucially important part in Al Qaeda’s development.
-Well, wait a minute, that’s one state, right?
-So we’ve got one state where now we have one state that actually plays a role in sponsoring Al Qaeda.
+Well, wait a minute, that is one state, right?
+So we have got one state where now we have one state that actually plays a role in sponsoring Al Qaeda.

 Well, in the mid-1990s Al Qaeda’s safe haven in Sudan became troubled, I would say, under immense international pressure.
 And so, Sudan politely asked bin Laden to leave, basically, with Al Qaeda and what they did was they relocated to South Asia.